 - Funds used in 2015: 54.7 million NOK

 In recent years, Malawi has been exposed to recurrent emergencies caused by natural disasters in form of flooding and drought.
-We prioritise WASH in our emergency response.
-We are a part of Malawi ACT forum, and we provide specialized capacity building within WASH.
-Together with ACT partners, we have recently extended our emergency response to refugees, initially those from Mozambique, but with a consideration of working closely with UNHCR on resettlement of old refugee caseloads from a number of other African countries.
-We work with the Department of Disaster Management Affairs (DODMA) to improve our emergency response and early warning systems.
+We prioritize WASH in our emergency response, and are a part of Malawi ACT forum where we provide specialized capacity building within WASH.